Working towards the restoration and preservation of critical environments necessary for the wellbeing of all of creation.

 Creating awareness of the negative effects of unsustainable population growth

-The Global population explosion seems to have all but disappeared from the sustainable development agenda, yet it remains the single most critical factor in climate change, poverty reduction and preservation of biodiversity.
+The Global population explosion seems to have all but disappeared from the sustainable development agenda, yet it remains the single most critical factor in climate change and preservation of biodiversity.
 Since sub-saharan Africa as a region will see the most growth in population in the coming decades, it is here that the human/wildlife/natural resource conflicts will be evermore apparent and critical.

-We seek to raise awareness of the relationships between population growth, biodiversity preservation, consumption of natural resources, pollution and climate change.
+We seek to raise awareness of the relationships between poverty reduction, population growth, biodiversity preservation, consumption of natural resources, pollution and climate change.

 Poverty reduction through development Initiatives

-It is becoming increasingly clear that poverty reduction is one of the keys to environmental sustainability.
+It is becoming increasingly clear that poverty reduction precedes sustainable population growth and is one of the keys to environmental sustainability.
 As communities become more resilient and less threatened by the effects of extreme poverty, they begin to have fewer children and make more efficient use of available resources.
 Through our Development Initiatives Program we seek to promote alternative lifestyles and income generation opportunities to particular communities in critical environmental zones.
 We believe this will both reduce poverty and preserve endangered environments.

 Girl child education